DIARY-Top Economic Events to Dec. 27

 supervision in dialogue' - 0840 GMT.

-OSLO - First Deputy Riksbank Governor Anna Breman attends HSB's conference and talks about the
+LIDINGO, Sweden - First Deputy Riksbank Governor Anna Breman attends HSB's conference and talks

-current world situation with war, ongoing inflation and approaching recession - 1300 GMT.
+about the current world situation with war, ongoing inflation and approaching recession - 1300

 STOCKHOLM - Riksbank executive board meeting - 0800 GMT.